cubing/twsearch/arch.md

 * Tighten setdef; if orientationmod=1 don't store orientation;
   consider combining orientaiton and permutation if their product is small enough (and don't cares "work").

+* Fix allocsetval and stacksetval to be the same class and to properly manage the state memory.